 Great news for gluten-free eaters – there are plenty of fabulous Hibiscus Coast restaurants that cater to food allergies and gluten-free dining, and they do it well.

-The Hibiscus Coast is north of Auckland, encompassing Silverdale to Orewa, Hatfields Beach, and includes the Whangaparaoa Peninsula all the way to Shakespear Park.
+The Hibiscus Coast is north of Auckland, encompassing Silverdale to Orewa, Hatfields Beach, and the Whangaparaoa Peninsula all the way to Shakespear Park.
 We are amongst over 52,000 Aucklanders who call this paradise our home.

 Hibiscus Coast restaurants that offer gluten-free cover an eclectic mix of tastes ranging from modern Kiwi fare to ethnic flavours from Asia, the Middle East, and Europe.